Ancherson/GengitScan/README.md

 ## Architecture

-Visulog contains the following modules:
+GenGit Scan contains the following modules:

 - data types for storing raw data directly extracted from git history, with relevant parsers
 - a generator of numerical series (for the indicators mentioned above)